The Society invites applications for assistance from women who can show that they meet the following criteria...

 - Have total savings and capital of £16,000 or less - not including the value of their home;

 - Able to show evidence of personal achievement in their life; self support; consideration of others; voluntary or community work, or looking after family members who required care.

 (Please see later section "How we assess..." for more details of how "capital" and "income" are calculated.)

-Please note that the Society no longer accepts applications from women in nursing homes or long-term care.
+- The Society no longer accepts applications from women in nursing homes or residential care;